iDingDong/dcool/document/concurrency/atom.md

 Evaluation of `dcool::core::invoke(transformer, dcool::core::constantize(previousValue))`, `newValue.valid()` and `newValue.access()` are not part of the atomicity.

 Note that if the same value was written into the atom by another operation, the value is not considered to be changed unless `stamped` and the stamp did not wrap to the same value.

+For each `fetchTransformOrLoad`/`FetchTransformOrLoad` operation there is a corresponding `transformFetchOrLoad`/`TransformFetchOrLoad` operation which operates identically except that the `transformFetchOrLoad`/`TransformFetchOrLoad` operation returns the value after the modification.

 ### Wait operations